ducktyper/ducktyper.github.io/_posts/2016-04-23-how-git-works.markdown

 The merge command looks new commits in the target branch (merge from) which are not in the current branch (merge to) and apply them to the current branch.

-The simplest way the git uses is to point the commit the target branch (merge from) is pointing to.
+The simplest way the git does is to point the commit the target branch (merge from) is pointing to.
 This solution is called `fast-forward`.

 ```